groq/groq-typescript/README.md

 main();
 ```

-Documentation for each method, request param, and response field are available in docstrings and will appear on hover in most modern editors.
+Documentation for each method, request param, and response field is available in docstrings and will appear on hover in most modern editors.

 ## Handling errors

-When the library is unable to connect to the API,
-or if the API returns a non-success status code (i.e., 4xx or 5xx response),
-a subclass of `APIError` will be thrown:
+When the library is unable to connect to the API, or if the API returns a non-success status code (i.e., 4xx or 5xx response), a subclass of `APIError` will be thrown:

 <!-- prettier-ignore -->
 ```ts